-The lawyers at Krzak Rundio Law Group are skilled and compassionate people who will fight to get you the compensation you deserve.
+The lawyers at Krzak Rundio Gorman, Injury Attorneys are skilled and compassionate people who will fight to get you the compensation you deserve.
 We understand how difficult it can be to recover physically and financially from a severe injury.
 With our help, you could potentially recover damages for pain and suffering, lost wages, and payment for your medical expenses.

 Boating Accident Statistics

 The Illinois Department of Natural Resources released a Boating Report for the federal fiscal year of 2016.
 They keep track of statistics that includes boating accidents, injuries, fatalities, and number of vessels involved in accidents.
 Most of the accidents happened during the main boating season weekends in June, July, and August between 12 p.m. and 6 p.m.

 - There were 11 fatalities.
 9 of those deaths were caused by drowning and 2 were from trauma.
 8 of those people may have survived if they had been wearing personal floatation devices (PFD).

 - 103 vessels were involved in accidents.

 - The Conservation Police issued 147 operating under the influence (OUI) arrests.

 With a combined increase in citation and written warnings and a year where the accidents were below the 5 year average, the trends show that boating accidents are decreasing.
 But there are still instances where people lose their lives or are seriously injured due to the negligence of others.